2021 OFFICE BEARERS

 Sector: Local government

-As CFO, Paul is a member of the Executive Management Team of the City of Launceston.
-This role focuses on strategic and tactical matters and modelling the effect decisions will have on the long-term financial and asset planning budgets of the Council.
-Paul is the Tasmanian representative on CPA Australia’s Appointments Council.
+As part of the Executive Management Team of the City of Launceston, Paul focuses on strategic and tactical matters, as well as modelling the effects different decisions will have on the council’s long-term financial and asset-planning budgets.
+He’s also the Tasmanian representative on CPA Australia’s Appointments Council.

 Carolyn Harris FCPA – Councillor